 A Saturn-Uranus square provokes a potent desire for change.
 A square aspect highlights friction, and further exacerbating this, innately the natures of Saturn and Uranus are at odds, and both are in fixed signs.
 Saturn can denote authority and societal institutions, Uranus the individual, and the desire for personal choice and freedom.
 Saturn is the rule-makers, Uranus those that challenge the rules – shake them up – the rule-breakers.

 On a personal level, we may have a strong sense that things are up in the air, uncertain.
-We could feel tense, on tenterhooks.
-Some of us will be excited about change, others resistant and anxious.
+We could feel tense and on tenterhooks.
+Depending on our natural, instinctive approach to life, some of us will be excited about change, others resistant and anxious.
 In essence, this influence means we need to try and avoid clinging to things from the past that may be ready to disperse.
 We need to anticipate some changes and be prepared to go with the flow.
 If a surprising turn of events does occur, we need to look for the benefits, what could be advantageous.
 How it may open the door for more vibrancy and freedom in life.

 Currently cryptocurrency is big news, with Bitcoin recently reaching record highs.
-Most paper currencies in use throughout the world are fiat money, issued and controlled by governments, but not backed by a physical commodity.
-Whilst cryptocurrency is also not backed by a physical commodity, neither is it controlled by a centralised authority.
-Cryptocurrency is a medium of exchange, that can be spent or received anywhere in the world without the need of a government or bank.
 That cryptocurrency may become more established and mainstream certainly seems possible.
 Simultaneously, this will likely lead to some interesting analysis and greater awareness around how governments create and utilise money.

 A move towards valuing life over money, what’s ethical over mindless consumerism.
 In sync and illustrative of this is the rising demand for, and growing choice and availability of plant based products as vegan diets/beliefs continue to become more mainstream.
 The revival of interest in, and increasing popularity of astrology, tarot, witchcraft and paganism will also continue to escalate.
 More and more are seeking solace and insight by exploring what lies beyond visible reality, sparking off awareness of (a reconnection with) ancient knowledge and wisdom.